-MY NEW BOOK: A collection of tips for deep sleep promotion and sound sleep seekers
+MY PUBLISHED BOOK: A collection of tips for deep sleep promotion and

 If you're like most people, you need eight hours of sleep per night.
 If you don't get it, you're tired, cranky, and no fun to be around.
 My new book available through all good online book retailers is a must have read for those of you who are constantly waking up un-refreshed and finding deep sound sleep is regularly eluding you.